Drusciliana/ASCII-Joy/README.md

         /ASCII-Joy monster   Toggles the Monster Health/Sub-Target Window /ASCII-Joy mon-pos   Toggles Monster info Above/Below their Health Bar.
         /ASCII-Joy mon-info  Toggles Aggro/Weak info.
 Not live info, pulled from file.
+        /ASCII-Joy tarplay   Toggles ability to see other Players Health in the Monster Health Window.

         To move the Cast Bar, Shift-LeftClick-Drag the bar around while casting (sorry, only way to see it).
         To move the Experience Bar, Shift-LeftClick-Drag the Bar itself.